 How can I fix the crack for good?

 I keep seeing TV ads for something called Flex-Shot, which they claim seals even very large holes and lasts at least 30 years.
 While I have not tried it myself, it sounds like it might work for your problem.
 You could Google it to see where to buy it.
-They also make a similar product called Flex-Seal for lighter applications.
-Both are sprays that dry as solid rubber, and are used to repair many rubber and plastic objects.

 Is there a product that can be painted or rolled on to seal the cracks?